Best Chateaux to visit in the Loire Valley, France

-Vallée de la Loire” known in English as The Loire Valley is located in central France, in the central stretch of the Loire River in both regions Pays de la Loire and Centre-Val de Loire.
-Amboise, Angers, Blois, Chinon, Montsoreau, Orléans, Saumur and Tours, including Nantes and Saint-Nazaire all adds to the splendour of the valley.
+Vallée de la Loire” known in English as The Loire Valley is located in central France, in the central stretch of the Loire River in both regions Pays de la Loire and Centre-Val de Loire, It is just two hours southwest of Paris.
+The Telegraph newspaper (2014) listed the following as the premiere chateaux for tourists: Chinon, Cité royale de Loches, Chaumont, Blois, Meung, Chenonceau, Rivau, Lemeré, Amboise, Clos Lucé, Amboise, Chambord, Villandry and Valençay, all these chateaux adds to the splendour of the valley.

 Châteaux in Loire Valley

-There are more than 300 Châteaux in Loire Valley, it rules this region in terms of architecture, building and power.
-Well obviously, you can’t visit them all in one holiday, unless you have whole year to explore these palaces.
-These big castles not only need time to walk but also needs time to soak in the history behind it.
+There are more than 300 Châteaux in Loire Valley, which rules this region in terms of architecture, building, and power.
+Well obviously, you can’t visit them all in one holiday, unless you have a whole year to explore these palaces.
+These big castles not only need time to walk but also need time to soak in the history behind them.
 So we thought, best work out some Unique châteaux in Loire Valley for your interests.